 Swap your sheets, leave the window slightly open to allow for fresh airflow and turn the thermostat down a little during your period week.
 Perhaps it’s even the perfect excuse to tuck into some tasty sorbet.

 Be rid of any leaking worry

-Anxious thoughts are enough to keep anyone awake at night, and leaking through underwear, pyjama bottoms or even all the way down to the mattress can play on your mind when you’re on your period. .
-Check out our blog for tips on how to rid your mind of worry and stop leaking at night.
+Anxious thoughts are enough to keep anyone awake at night, and leaking through underwear, pyjama bottoms or even all the way down to the mattress can play on your mind when you’re on your period.
+Check out our blog for tips on how to rid your mind of worry and stop period leaks night.

 Feelings of anxiety and depression can heighten when you’re on your period because of natural changes in your hormone balance.
 This can also keep some people up at night.

 Be kind to yourself and listen to your body.
 If you are able and willing, exercise can really help.
 Whether you choose a quick session at the gym or some gentle pre-sleep yoga, the endorphins will help you feel much more relaxed.
 Check out the top 5 exercises to do whilst menstruating.

 The products you choose make a huge difference on how comfortable you feel during your period.
 Many conventional products contain plastic, pesticides, chemicals and undisclosed fragrances which cause clamminess, itching and irritation.
 It’s important to protect your body and use products that look after you – and the planet, for that matter.

 Some of us are lucky enough to experience cramp-free periods every month, and others are a lot less so.
 There are ways to help ease menstrual pain, try a few from below or use what works for you: